 - 1 tbsp. fresh thyme or 1 tsp. teaspoon dried thyme

 - Grated Gruyere Cheese (or cheese of your choice)

-Add mirin and garlic, and continue cooking 15-20 minutes until onions caramelize and turn light brown.
+- Add mirin and garlic, and continue cooking additional 10-15 minutes until onions caramelize and turn light brown.
 Do not let them burn.

-Put one slice of cheesy bread in each bowl of soup.
+- Put cheesy bread in each bowl of soup.

 Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.